-13. “I’m taking Eliquis for my risk of A-Fib stroke.
-I’m interested in the supplement, Krill Oil, that has natural blood thinning properties.
+13. “I’m interested in the supplement, Krill Oil, that has natural blood thinning properties.
+I’m taking Eliquis for my risk of A-Fib stroke.
 Is It OK to take Krill Oil along with Eliquis?

 I wish I had a more definitive answer for you.
 Here’s what we know.